civl-verifier/civl-verifier.github.io/doc.md

 This annotation indicates that, at layer 1, any execution of the implementation of `inc` can be considered an indivisible computation that behaves like a left mover and is summarized by the layer-1 preconditions and postconditions of `inc`.
 A mover procedure that diappears at layer `n` can only be called by yielding procedures that also disappear at layer `n`.

-The procedure `inc` in the program above is annotated with the attribute `:cooperates`.
-This annotation is applicable to `inc` at layer 1 at which `inc` is  supposed to execute indivisibly.

 ## Abstraction aids Commutativity

 Often, a program may use atomic actions that are neither right nor left movers and hence cannot be commuted with actions performed by other threads.